 Leaving keys at work, locking them in the house or hearing the door accidentally swing shut have been cited as the main reasons for having to resort to breaking in to your own home.

-Many homeowners have resorted to desperate, and sometimes dangerous measures to enter their own home.
+Many homeowners have resorted to desperate, and sometimes dangerous measures to enter their own home after being locked out.

 Check out the top ten most common ways for Brits to break into their own home:

 - I climbed in a through window that was left open

 - I smashed a window in to gain entry

 - One of my children offered to go through a window

 - I used a plastic card to ‘swipe’ down the door

 - I used a ladder to climb up to one of the bedroom windows

 - My partner managed to climb through a window